Do you agree that regardless of your chosen business strategy and organizational culture, the drive for efficiency has always been the common goal?

 That being said, let’s now sit back and continue reading as I’m about to explain what is happening.

 Over years -sometimes decades- the method has been successful.
 But why does it not work anymore?
 It is not that improvement methodologies do not work anymore.
-Lean, Six Sigma and their siblings are as powerful as they were all along.
+Lean, Six Sigma, and their siblings are as powerful as they were all along.
 But while we were continuously improving, we have reduced the “non-value adding” in our organization over time.
 At the earlier stages of improvement, every initiative has taken away some of the inefficiencies and improved the overall outcome.
 Your operations were packed with muscles.
-But we keep throwing new initiatives to keep on cutting “fat”.
-Obviously, new projects start contracting and hence competing with previous improvements.
+But we keep throwing new initiatives to keep on cutting “fat.”
+Obviously, new projects start contracting and hence compete with previous improvements.
 In other words, we start destroying improvements that we built before.
 Many of your achievements have names and faces tagged to them.
-And hence we must not be surprised that competing for improvement naturally drives competing between individuals.
+And hence we must not be surprised that competing for improvement naturally drives competition between individuals.

 Time to step up and breakthrough